mikedilger/mosaic-spec/docs/status.md

   implementations.
 * It is ok to do things multiple ways so long as there is *one default* that all developers implement, and the rest of the "ways" are truly optional.
-For example, we can have multiple transports (WebSockets, WebTransport) without all the developers needing to move beyond WebSockets, so long as every implementation implements the WebSockets transport.
+For example, we can have multiple transports (QUIC, WebSockets) without all the developers needing to move beyond QUIC, so long as every implementation implements the QUIC transport.
 * Code that isn't required by everybody should be defined outside of core as an extension, transport, or application, as these are all optional.